milvus-io/community/blog/en/deep-dive-8-knowhere.md

 ### 1. Support for BitsetView

 Initially, bitset was introduced in Milvus for the purpose of "soft deletion".
 A soft-deleted vector still exists in the database but will not be computed during a vector similarity search or query.
 Each bit in the bitset corresponds to an indexed vector.
-If a vector is marked as "1" in the bitset, it means this vector is soft-deleted and will be not be involved during a vector search.
+If a vector is marked as "1" in the bitset, it means this vector is soft-deleted and will not be involved during a vector search.

-The bitset parameters are added to all the exposed Faiss index query API in Knowhere, including CPU and GPU indexes.
+The bitset parameters are added to all the exposed Faiss index query APIs in Knowhere, including CPU and GPU indexes.

 Learn more about [how bitset enables the versatility of vector search](https://milvus.io/blog/2022-2-14-bitset.md).